The Top 10 Best David Crosby Songs

 Ten of the best from the legendary American singer-songwriter

-Four solo albums in 45 years is hardly the most prolific output, but David Crosby remains one of the most revered figures of the ‘60s generation.
+Six solo albums in nearly 50 years is hardly the most prolific output, but David Crosby remains one of the most revered figures of the ‘60s generation.
 This is largely down to his status as a founder member of The Byrds and Crosby, Stills & Nash (plus various iterations), his consummate harmonies and deft songwriting going hand in hand with a vast appetite for the excessive habits of rock ‘n’ roll.
 Here are ten of his finest compositions.

 10. The Byrds: Eight Miles High (Fifth Dimension, 1966)

 Crosby has the slimmest of claims to The Byrds’ most revolutionary moment on record.
 Essentially the work of Gene Clark and Roger McGuinn, whose Shankar-meets-Coltrane riff dragged the psychedelic age into a new dimension of raga-rock, Crosby is responsible for a few lyrics – “Rain grey town, known for its sound” - about the band’s first visit to London in 1965.